Tutorial Gateway

 }

-C Program For Armstrong Number Using Functions
+C Program for Armstrong Number using Functions

-Sum = Check_Armstrong (Number); line in the main() program then the compiler will immediately jump to below function:
+Within this program, when the compiler reaches Sum = Check_Arm(num); line in the main() program, then the compiler will immediately jump to the below Function:

-int Check_Armstrong (int Number)
+int Check_Arm (int Number)

-Armstrong Number in C using Recursion program
+C Program to find Armstrong Number using Recursion

 #include <stdio.h>